 University Hearing Panel is composed of three (3) full-time members of University Staff and Faculty.
 The University Hearing Panel will hear cases when the content of the behavior is such that it is prudent for faculty/staff to hear the complaint.
-Panels are appointed to hear specific cases by Restorative Justice Coordinator or Student Life designee(s).
+Panels are appointed to hear specific cases by the Coordinator or Student Life designee(s).

-Platforms: Manchester University reserves the right to hold hearings on Microsoft Teams, Web EX, Zoom or other selected video platforms.
+Platforms: Manchester University reserves the right to hold hearings on Microsoft Teams.

 Standard of Proof: Manchester University uses a preponderance of the evidence standard when determining responsibility in MU Standard violations.
-A preponderance of the evidence means that the evidence shows that it is more likely than not that, the accused individual violated a University standards.
+A preponderance of the evidence means that the evidence shows that it is more likely than not that, the accused individual violated a University standard.
 The accused individual will be found responsible for alleged standard violation if the 1:1 or UHP concludes that a violation is more likely than not occurred based upon careful review of all evidence presented.

-Note: Student (s) hearing notices are delivered by email and students are expected to regularly check their email.
+Note: Student hearing notices are delivered by email and students are expected to regularly check their email.